 The Mental Health Practitioner curriculum

-This curriculum currently under development; it will be 25 hours and provide clinical skills and therapeutic approaches for work with adoptive and guardianship families, including child welfare, private/domestic and inter-country adoption.
+This curriculum currently is under development; it will be 25 hours and provide clinical skills and therapeutic approaches for work with adoptive and guardianship families, including child welfare, private/domestic and inter-country adoption.
 Click here to view learning objectives for the MH curriculum summary.
-Following the training, clinicians will also complete four topical coaching sessions to assist mental health practitioners with application of learning to practice.
+The training will also provide a series of coaching calls for some training participants.

 These state of the art, web-based trainings utilize adult learning principles to actively engage the user through completion.
 Each self-directed module includes a mix of text, video and audio and includes links to resources, activities, and opportunities for reflection using examples and stories from adoptive parents, children, and experts for each content area.

 Pilot of Trainings

 NTI will pilot the trainings in 8 states including California, Illinois, Maine, Minnesota, Oklahoma, South Carolina, Tennessee, and Washington.
 NTI leadership is also working to identify a tribal pilot partner.
 NTI Implementation Specialists will provide implementation guidance to states to pilot the training with public and private child welfare professionals and community based and private practice clinicians.
 Additionally, Specialists will provide technical assistance to assist states with integration of NTI training into state training systems.
 Click here for the initiative timeline.